-My Parent Just Died, Who’s Responsible for Their Medical Bills?
+If My Parent Just Died, What Happens to Their Medical Bills?

 woman counting out US bills onto table

 There are few things in life that are more devastating than losing your mom or dad.
 In the aftermath of their passing, you probably have to deal with settling their estate.
 If they were ill and required hospital or nursing home care or medical treatments, there is likely a hefty bill.
-So, just who is responsible for paying your parent’s medical bills after they die?
+Many grieving children are left wondering what happens to medical bills when you die, specifically those of a parent.
+So, just who is responsible for paying your parent’s medical expenses after they die?

-Contrary to belief, not all debt disappears after someone dies.
-In most cases, the decedent’s estate is responsible for paying off any debt left behind.
-This includes your parent’s medical bills.
-However, if there is not enough money left in the estate to cover unpaid bills, the debt typically goes uncollected, explains Credit Karma.
-But (there’s usually a but), there are exceptions.
-These include:
+Contrary to popular belief, not all debt disappears when someone dies.
+In most cases, the decedent’s estate is responsible for paying off any unpaid debts, including your parent’s hospital and medical bills.
+If the estate doesn’t have enough assets to cover those obligations, the debt typically goes uncollected — creditors absorb the loss, and heirs are not personally on the hook.

-2. You are a credit card joint account owner (does not apply if you are just an authorized user).
+• You are a joint account holder on a credit card (this does not apply if you were only an authorized user).

 Related: What to Do When a Loved One Dies & How to Prepare